Skip to main contentAccessibility feedback

 We must expose pornography and sexual addiction for what they are and shine the light of truth upon them for every man.
 Don’t let them hide in plain sight and gain power from the secrecy surrounding them.

-The United States bishops recently released a pastoral letter responding to the plague of pornography and lust in our culture.
-Called Create in Me a Clean Heart, the letter is a good introduction to the problem, the Church’s liberating teachings about sexuality, and what men and women can do to grow in chastity and break free from the slavery of this sin.
+The United States bishops in 2015 released a pastoral letter responding to the plague of pornography and lust in our culture.
+Called “Create in Me a Clean Heart,” the letter is a good introduction to the problem, the Church’s liberating teachings about sexuality, and what men and women can do to grow in chastity and break free from the slavery of this sin.

 This letter from our bishops is a good start, but we need much more.
 We need Catholic men everywhere to confront this vice directly.
-We need Catholic men to start groups at their parishes that provide a place for them to discuss this embarrassing subject and support and encourage one another in their struggles with it.
+We need Catholic men to start groups at their parishes that provide a place to discuss this embarrassing subject and support and encourage one another in their struggles with it.
 We need more men to speak about it and more conferences and talks to provide resources to help men grow in chastity.

 But that is the good news: you can overcome this evil in your life with the help of God’s grace.
 The fullness of the means of salvation are found in the Catholic Church, which means you have access to the strongest antidotes to the venom of lust.

 What I learned from my own struggle, and the battles of many Catholic men, is that no one tactic or way works for every man.
-Instead, different tools and strategies are most effective for each person, so trying out several ones and finding out which help you most is essential.
+Instead, different tools and strategies are most effective for each person, so trying out several and finding out which help you most is essential.

 Of course, some “weapons,” like confession and Holy Mass, are indispensable for every Catholic man in his battle against lust.
-But in addition to those sacraments, a myriad of other resources are available to aid men in purity.
+But in addition to those sacraments, a myriad of other resources is available to aid men in purity.

 I cannot describe the greatness of joy from being freed from the slavery of lustful sins.
-It has been a great gift not only for myself but also for my wife and family, and it is a gift that I want every Catholic man to receive.
+It has been a great gift not only for myself, but also for my wife and family, and it is a gift that I want every Catholic man to receive.

 The Son can set you free, and you will be free indeed.
 Be not afraid to get the resources and help you need to defeat this vice, and remember that God has given us the Holy Spirit, a “spirit of power and of love and of self-discipline” (2 Tim.
 1:7).